 You will need to select the course you would like to transfer to, provide a reason for your request and upload any supporting documents.

-If you requested an early exit, we will check that you have met the requirements for the lower award and your course will be conferred.
+If you requested an early exit, we will check that you have met the requirements for the lower award.
+You will receive an approval email and there is nothing further you need to do.
+You will receive a completion letter once we have confirmed you are eligible to graduate.